Skip to content

 Xerox

-Xerox had been successful in transforming the photocopy industry with its development of xerography, a dry photocopying technique.
-To print pictures, an electrically charged photoconductor-coated metal plate and dry powder “toner” were used.
+Xerox was successful in transforming the photocopy industry with its development of xerography, a dry photocopying technique.
+The company used an electrically charged photoconductor-coated metal plate and dry powder “toner” to print pictures.

-In 1938, their photocopy machine became famous when Chester Carlson invented “xerography”.
-In 1961, the company accumulated a profit of $60 million.
+In 1938, Chester Carlson invented xenography, and it increased the sales of Xerox photocopy machines.
+By 1961, the company accumulated a profit of $60 million.

-Xerox’s major downfall happened in 1981 when the company introduced the Xerox Star, a workstation designed solely for document management.
-Xerox Star was launched for $16,000.
+Xerox’s major downfall happened in 1981 when the company introduced the Xerox Star, a $16000 workstation designed solely for document management.

 The business also took on the burdens of working with E-Z Pass, automated traffic tickets, and even Medicaid.